Skip to main content

 Checking data freshness

-Last sync time Some integrations show the last successful sync time in Settings > Connections.
+Last sync time Some integrations show the last successful sync time in Settings > Integrations.
 This helps you verify data is flowing as expected.
-Activity timestamps In Recaps and Reports, each activity shows when it occurred in the source system (not when it synced to Windmill).
+Activity timestamps In Recaps and citations, each activity shows when it occurred in the source system (not when it synced to Windmill).
 This gives you an accurate picture of when work happened.

 Troubleshooting sync issues